mantoles/balenaos-helium-gtw/README.md

-# Helium Hotspot EU version
+# Helium Hotspot US version

 This project deploys a LoRaWAN Helium Hotspot with European configuration based on SX1301 LoRa chip.